MC production takes place in 6 steps:

 Matrix element calculation: This samples individual events from the matrix element for the hard scatter process.
-This is based on “exact” QCD calculations for the requested process, e.g., a leptoquark calculation.
-The outcome of this step is a (very short) list of “hard” (high-momentum) partons.
-Depending on the complexity of the calculations and the filtering scheme used, this can be reasonably fast or one of the slowest steps in the simulation process.
+This is based on “exact” QCD/QED calculations for the requested process, e.g., a leptoquark calculation at leading order in QCD.
+The outcome of this step is a (very short) list of “hard” (high-momentum) partons, usually in a Les Houches Event format.
+Depending on the complexity of the calculations and the filtering scheme used, this can be reasonably fast or one of the slowest steps in the MC production process.

-Detector simulation: This simulated the path of “stable” particles through the detector as they interact with the detector material and magnetic fields, produce new particles in those interactions, or potentially decay.
-Computationally, this is the most expensive part of the simulation, though fast-simulation techniques are often used to quickly estimate the total energy deposited in the calorimeters instead of fully simulating the electromagnetic and hadronic showers.
+Detector simulation: This simulates the path of “stable” particles through the detector as they interact with the detector material and magnetic fields, produce new particles in those interactions, or potentially decay.
+Computationally, this is often the most expensive part of MC production, though fast-simulation techniques are often used to more quickly estimate the total energy deposited in the calorimeters instead of fully simulating the electromagnetic and hadronic showers.
 The outcome of this step is a list of energy deposits in the various subdetectors of ATLAS.

 Digitization: This converts the simulated energy deposits into digitized signals.
-The outcome of this is equivalent to the raw data that is read from the ATLAS detector.
+The outcome of this is equivalent to the raw data that is read from the ATLAS detector, though with additional “truth” information about what really happened in the event.

-Reconstruction: This reconstructs the digital signals into physics objects (such as electrons and hadronic jets), producing the same kind of files as actual data that can be used for analysis.
+Reconstruction: This reconstructs the digital signals into physics objects (such as electrons and hadronic jets), producing the same kind of files as actual data that can be used for analysis, called Analysis Object Data or AOD files.
 MC files of this type typically store some version of the truth record that can be useful for cross-checks in analysis.

 All of these steps are performed in the central MC production system when a request is submitted.
 This tutorial introduces you to the necessary steps that lead to the submission of MC requests for the central production system.